 Exterior window films perform similarly to reflective and dual-reflective window films, which is what makes window film so cool!
 When choosing a product, product performance is not the main concern, you just worry about the aesthetics and unique features.

 All three are silver-toned.
 Between the three films featured here, the 20 offers the maximum amount of heat and glare reduction while the 50 offers the minimum.

-Solar Art works with more than just homeowners, we install reflective window film on commercial buildings, too.
+Solar Art works with more than just homeowners.
+We work with business owners, general contractors, property managers, facility managers, and more, to install reflective window film on commercial buildings of all sizes.
 Glass is glass, and Solar Art’s window films work the same on both.